 The Audio Source plays back an Audio Clip in the scene.
 The clip can be played to an audio listener or through an audio mixer.
-If the Audio Clip is a 3D clip, the source is played back at a given position and will attenuate over distance.
-The audio can be spread out between speakers (stereo to 7.1) (Spread) and morphed between 3D and 2D (PanLevel).
+The audio source can play any type of Audio Clip and can be configured to play these as 2D, 3D, or as a mixture (SpatialBlend).
+The audio can be spread out between speakers (stereo to 7.1) (Spread) and morphed between 3D and 2D (SpatialBlend).
 This can be controlled over distance with falloff curves.
-Also, if the listener is within one or multiple Reverb Zones, reverberations is applied to the source.
+Also, if the listener is within one or multiple Reverb Zones, reverberation is applied to the source.
 Individual filters can be applied to each audio source for an even richer audio experience.
 See Audio Effects for more details.

 |Audio Clip||Reference to the sound clip file that will be played.|

 |Output||The sound can be output through an audio listener or an audio mixer.|

 |Mute||If enabled the sound will be playing but muted.|

 |Bypass Effects||This is to quickly “by-pass” filter effects applied to the audio source.
 An easy way to turn all effects on/off.|

 |Bypass Listener Effects||This is to quickly turn all Listener effects on/off.|